coconutpalm/dot.emacs/PIM/insideout/README.md

 # Working from the InsideOut

 Most coding happens from the outside-in.
-We scaffold our applications inside a dedicated layer of construction tooling like an ocean liner in a dry dock.
-When we're done, we press a button and the ship is launched into the water--and sinks.
+We scaffold our applications inside a dedicated layer of construction machinery like an ocean liner in a dry dock.
+When we're done, we press a button, our mighty ship is launched into the water--and sinks.

 So we drag the ship back to our "dry dock", try to understand what went wrong, and try again.